JacobGa03/WikiKnights/COP 3502C/Trees/tree-basics.md

 # Introduction

-Another useful data structure that we will discuss in COP 3502 are Trees.
+Another useful data structure that we will discuss in COP 3502 is Trees.
 In COP 3502 you will focus on a couple of different type of trees: Binary Trees, Binary Search Trees, AVL Trees, Tries, and Heaps.
 Let's start with the simplest tree we will discuss: a Binary Tree.

 ## Why Trees?